 The CODM assesses the performance of the operating segments based on the revenue from external customers and reportable segment profit (i.e. revenue less cost of sales).
-Segment profits do not include other income, other net loss, unallocated corporate expenses and finance costs.
+Segment profits do not include other income, other net (loss)/income, unallocated corporate expenses and finance cost.